 Inland Asturias is dominated by the jagged, snow-capped peaks of the Picos de Europa mountains, so-called because historically they were the first glimpse of Europe for sailors crossing the Atlantic on their way back home.
 They're still untamed: brown bears, griffon vultures and semi-wild ponies still inhabit their reserves.
 For me, the sight of a 'sea of clouds' floating over the 10-mile-long Cares gorge, while I looked down from the sunset-bathed peak, will stay with me for a lifetime.

 The coastline is no less impressive, with rolling green meadows dropping into the turquoise waters of the Bay of Biscay, bissected by river estuaries and cliffside villages which feel more reminscent of Brittany or Wales than of Spain.
-Lastres (cobblestones and seafood galore) and Ribadesella (elegant stamping-ground of Queen Letizia) are highlights.
+Near the small town of Garaña, the incredible Bufones de Pria blowholes, through which the ocean spouts dramatic geysers, are an impressive sight.
+Lastres (cobblestones and seafood galore) and Ribadesella (elegant stamping-ground of Queen Letizia) are also highlights.

 There are no big cities, but the charmingly bourgeois capital Oviedo is the epicentre of all things pastry and chocolate; while buzzy Gijon's late-July Semana Negra is an excuse for all-out artying and partying.
 In between them, the airport of Asturias (Oviedo) has regular direct flights to the UK, or you can catch a ferry to the region's other major city, Santander.